zacharias1219/sql_ai/README.md

 # sql_ai

-This streamlit application takes in csv data and analyzes the data to give amazing insights
+This streamlit application takes in regular sentences and puts out sql queries for the user to use